mjastad/uptick/README.md

 * Install NGINX on Guest VM #1
 * Install Node.js v9.x on Guest VM #2
 * Check to make sure SE Linux is not obfuscating path resolution (see SE Linux references).
-* Check to make sure Firewalls are configured to allow port resolution.
+* Check to make sure Firewall is configured (or disabled) to allow port resolution.

 Install the Application Software to a working directory on the servers as follows: